 5) Gas Cap Remover – For anyone who suffers from arthritis in their hands – they know how difficult it can be to turn a gas cap to fill up your car.
 Well – this little Freedom Gas Cap Wrench is a great stocking stuffer that will be appreciated and used often!

 7) Grab Bars – It used to be that grab bars were designated for bathrooms only.
 But today’s homes built for senior living – grab bars can be installed throughout the house.

 8) Toilet Seats – There are several different ways that you can make it easier to get up and down from a toilet seat (which are usually too low for many older adults).

 We recommend several devices on our page about toilet seats – click here.
-But if you really want to go high tech – you can look into the Neptune Toilet Lift which lowers and raises the user onto the toilet – very much like a lift chair.
+But if you really want to go high tech – you can look into the EZ-ACCESS Toilet Lift which lowers and raises the user onto the toilet – very much like a lift chair.

 Most of my patients would keep their homes dark because the light hurt their eyes and/or they wanted to save money on electricity.

 Place them everywhere, but especially in those areas that are used at night time.
 For example, the path from the bed to the bathroom, the pathway to and from the kitchen, etc.

 Things like showers that you have to step into (or showers in bathtubs), doorway thresholds (which can be difficult if using a walker or wheelchair), steps to enter a room (remember those sunken living rooms?).

 For showers it’s recommended to remove the tiles to step over but of course this requires some home construction.
 You can instead use transfer benches and shower chairs (depending on the structure of your shower).

 My mom-in-law was recovering from pneumonia last year and she was using a wheelchair to get from the bed to the bathroom one night when she literally got “stuck” at the threshold of her bathroom door.

-11) Voice Activated Devices Like Alexa and Google Home – These are more “tech” and less “gadget” but they are an amazing tool that can help seniors live unsupervised whether they live alone or not.
+11) Voice Activated Assistive Devices Like Alexa and Google Home – These are more “tech” and less “gadget” but they are an amazing tool that can help some seniors live unsupervised whether they live alone or not.